dainst/idai-field/desktop/src/manual/manual.en.md

 The structure of a GeoJSON file is based on the <a href="https://geojson.org" target="_blank">GeoJSON specification</a>.
 The following additional rules apply for import or export in the context of Field Desktop:

-A GeoJSON file must always contain an object of the type "FeatureCollection" at the top level.
-This object in turn contains individual objects of the type "Feature".
+A GeoJSON file must always contain an object of the type *FeatureCollection* at the top level.
+This object in turn contains individual objects of the type *Feature*.

 *Example:*